stevenaeola/progblack_lectures/comp1011_intro/PITCHME.md

 - This is a practically motivated course
 - What should we do as an example?
-- Previously have done cheese, memes, hats, Sue Black, goats
+- Previously have done cheese, memes, hats, Sue Black, goats, pasta
 - Come up with a suggestion in a group of three
 - Then we will have a vote